Efficient and Effective Adaptation of Multimodal Foundation Models in Sequential Recommendation: Methodology

 \subsection{Inter-model Side Adapted Network}

 When adapting IISAN-Versa to asymmetrical multimodal foundation models, the key difference is in handling the fusion of inter-modality.
 By performing group layer dropping, we transform the asymmetrical number of hidden states into a symmetrical form, as explained in Section \ref{sec:layerdrop}.
-Following this, we use an intuitive dimension transformation layer (DTL) to align the embedding dimensions of the LLM and the corresponding vision encoders.
-We then apply a fusion mechanism to merge the hidden states of the two modalities and sum the information from the last SANB using a gating mechanism similar to Intra-SAN, as described by the following formula:
+Following prior work~\cite{fu2024exploring,yuan2023go}, we adopt a \textit{Dimension Transformation Layer (DTL)} to align the high-dimensional embeddings from the LLM with the lower-dimensional outputs of vision encoders.
+The DTL is computed as: